 To address the increased power cost and associated rate impacts to customers, in November, 2014, the PPS Board of Directors approved an Action Plan with several key goals.
 The first goal was to stabilize the PPS finances and power cost.
 Additional goals for FY15 included no increase in the PCA rate of 2.15¢ while eliminating the PCA balance by year end.
 As part of the plan, PPS changed portfolio managers approving a contract with American Municipal Power.
 The plan also includes reductions in debt service for KMPA and Paducah by replacing portions of the Debt Service Reserve Funds with Surety Bonds.
 These funds will be used to effectively defease principal payments over the next several years.
-KMPA also issued bonds to advance refund a portion of its 2007A&B bond issue which will reduce debt service cost billed to Paducah over the next five and a half years.
+KMPA also intends to advance refund all or a portion of its 2007A&B bond issue which is forecasted to also reduce debt service cost.
 Reductions in KMPA debt service and improved performance from Prairie State are realized as reductions in power cost to its members including PPS.
-All of these action items were planned and accomplished during the second six months of the year.
+All of these action items are planned during the second six months of the year.

 The portfolio management contract with American Municipal Power includes efforts to market the generation assets held by KMPA and PPS in order to eliminate excess capacity from the total portfolio.
 PPS, through its assets and contracts with AMP and KMPA, has a total MW capacity of approximately 239MW.
-PPS has base load of approximately 70MW and an all time peak demand of 161MW.
+PPS has base load of approximately 70MW and peak demand of 161MW.